LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

       listed below.
 If unsuccessful, a ``NULL`` pointer will be returned, and an error message will be printed to ``stderr``.

-   .. warning: LSRK module cannot support implicit treatment yet. fi function is there as a space holder for future releases.
+   .. warning: LSRKStep does not currently support implicit or ImEx methods.
+The *fi* argument is included here as a placeholder for upcoming development.

 .. _ARKODE.Usage.LSRKStep.OptionalInputs: